 Note that the offense of visitation interference is not a criminal but a civil matter.
-Therefore, the police will not take the child from your ex’s custody – they can only do that if the minor faces imminent danger.
+Therefore, the local police will not take the child from your ex’s custody – they can only do that if the minor faces imminent danger.

 What Could Happen to My Ex If I Go to Court?